intel/QATzip/README.md

 * Provide streaming interface of compression and decompression to achieve better compression ratio and throughput for data sets that are submitted piecemeal.
 * 'qzip' utility supports compression from regular file, pipeline and block device.
-* For starndard GZIP format, try hardware decompression 1st before switch to software decompression.
+* For standard GZIP format, try hardware decompression 1st before switch to software decompression.
 * Enable adaptive polling mechanism to save CPU usage in stress mode.

 ## Hardware Requirements